Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Finding: A pervasive alignment gap

-Our framework, applied to 8 SoTA VLMs across two datasets and tested with 8 prompt formats each, reveals a widespread \textbf{linear reasoning bottleneck}.
-As shown in Figure~\ref{fig:lsc_benchmark}, models' generative performance ($acc_{gen}$) struggles to surpass their LSC.
+Our framework, applied to 8 SoTA VLMs across two datasets and tested with 8 prompt formats each, reveals a pervasive \textbf{alignment gap}.
+As shown in Figure~\ref{fig:lsc_benchmark}, a model's generative performance is highly variable and frequently fails to surpass its own LSC\@.
+We identify this widespread issue as an alignment gap, where a model's reasoning pathways are not effectively aligned with its own visual representations.
 Full results are in \refAppendix{sec:separability_ceiling}.

-\textbf{Pathways to success and failure.} However, some models surpass the LSC, revealing distinct success pathways.
-For instance, Pixtral 12B and Qwen2.5-VL 72B consistently achieve a generative performance statistically superior to their LSC\@.
-In contrast, other models like Gemma3 27B fail to do so reliably.
-Table~\ref{tab:model_comparison} highlights the dramatically different mechanisms behind these outcomes.